lauri-hein/slate/source/includes/reference/_app_webhooks.md

 name                      | A custom name for your webhook to ease with identification              | Text trigger_on                | `transfers#state-change`, `transfers#active-cases` or `balances#credit` | Text
 delivery.version          | The event representation semantic version                                       | Text
-delivery.url              | Required.
-The URL where your server will be listening for events.       | Text scope.domain              | Scope of this subscription, always "application" in this case           | Text scope.id                  | Client key used to create this subscription                             | Text created\_by.type          | Creator type.
+delivery.url              | The URL where your server will be listening for events.       | Text scope.domain              | Scope of this subscription, always "application" in this case           | Text scope.id                  | Client key used to create this subscription                             | Text created\_by.type          | Creator type.
 Always application in this case                           | Text